Anteru/sjson/Readme.md

 ### 2.0.0

 * The library is now PEP8 compliant.
 This should *not* affect most users of this library, the only user-visible change is that `ParseException.GetLocation` has been renamed to `get_location`.
-The core functions have not been renamed and are binary compatible.
+The core functions have not been renamed and are API compatible.

 ### 1.2.0